 The Bottom Line

-There isn’t a surefire way to prevent osteoarthritis, although you may lower your risk by maintaining a healthy body weight, exercising, and eating a whole food diet that’s high in fiber.
+There isn’t a surefire way to prevent osteoarthritis, although you may lower your risk by maintaining healthy body weight, exercising, and eating a whole food diet that’s high in fiber.
 Of course, a diet like this may reduce your risk of developing a variety of health problems and help with weight control as well.
 A healthy diet and lifestyle is the key to staying healthy and functional as you age – and the best time to start is now.
-Exercise and a healthy, high-fiber diet consisting of anti-inflammatory foods may help tame the symptoms of osteoarthritis, and, possibly, even slow its progression.
+Exercise and a healthy, high-fiber diet consisting of anti-inflammatory foods may help tame the symptoms and, possibly, even slow its progression.

 Family Practice News.
 “Fiber May Play Role in Lessening Knee Pain, OA Development” December 2016.